thegetty/terracottas/source/views/guide.md

 objects were mixed in with these lots, the repetition of types and the consistency of the fabric suggest that these assemblages were found together in votive deposits.
 The focus of *Ancient Terracottas* is extended here in two key areas.
-This Guide includes several female heads from a mold series known in Capua, as well as a significant group of statuettes likely to come from Teano, which reflect the links between Campania and production centers in Magna Graecia and Latium.
+This guide includes several female heads from a mold series known in Capua, as well as a significant group of statuettes likely to have come from Teano, which reflect the links between Campania and production centers in Magna Graecia and Latium.
 Important for any study of the rich coroplastic traditions of the Italian peninsula is the series of thirty-nine molds, mainly made in Taranto,